 Balinese Hindus believe that people are made of both spiritual and physical parts.
-Although the physical part has died, the spirit (or Atma) lives on and is soon to reach another life.
+Although the physical part has passed on, the spirit (or Atma) lives on and is soon to reach another life.

 Friends, families and local communities help free the spirit by cremating the physical body.
 This is known as Ngaben, which literally means “turning to ash”.